 On their website, you can also find a podcast section with their recorded shows.

 Hopefully this post helps you find the Spanish radio stations you were looking for.

 Now, turn on the radio and listen to it.
 Learn and practice about politics, sports or music in Spanish.
 Listening to the radio will help you get used to the accent and in general, with your listening skills.

 Before you leave, if you are interested in learning Spanish online, check out our blog.
 All posts have audios for you to practice your listening skills.
 In addition, if you want to practice your conversation skills, check out our online conversation Spanish classes.
-However, if you need help with your writing skills, take a look to our editing and proofreading service.

 Finally, I would love to hear from you.

 - What is your favorite Spanish radio station?

 - Do you know any other radio stations from Spain?